 Summation

 Butler defines government, as an abstract concept, as (1) the appointment or annexing of pleasure or satisfaction to some actions and of pain or uneasiness to other, and (2) informs or gives notice of the appointment and that it will follow uniformly.
 Butler takes the example of drunkenness and its health consequences.
 For there to be government there must be a promulgation of the regulation to be obeyed and a punishment assigned for non-compliance.
 In matters of health and alcohol misuse nature is not uniform, but neither is it difficult to discern a patten of consequences.
 Good health is a pleasure, but illness is painful.
-A class of wine is delightful, falling down drunk in the gutter not so much.
+A class of wine is delightful, falling down drunk in the gutter not so.
 Therefore, that nature is a government over us (the present dispensation) is literally true according to Butler’s definition of the form of government.

 8 Critique of Conscience, and the Passions